Blole/StarcraftAITournamentManager/README.md

 ```

 #Running
-- Have two computers (optionally virtual) with StarCraft: Brood War installed.
+- Have two computers (optionally virtual) with StarCraft: Brood War 1.16.1 and Java 8+ installed.
 - Copy the files from `build/client/` to the second computer.
 - In client.yaml, configure serverUrl and the starcraft directory dependent properties.
 - Run both server.bat and client.bat on the first computer.